s0344/ArchLinux_MacOS_Dualboot/README.md

   mount /dev/sda4 /mnt/boot
   ```
   - Create efi directory and mount EFI partition from apple(/dev/sda1)
-  > go back and run `cgdisk` to check if not sure
+  > Go back and run `cgdisk` to check if not sure

-  > efi will not be explained here, google it if interested
+  > EFI will not be explained here, google it if interested
   ```
   mkdir /mnt/boot/efi
   mount /dev/sda1 /mnt/boot/efi